 Asami Hagiwara has been praised for her “tone-color palette of great warmth and nuanced richness”(Fuldaer Zeitung).
-Recent appearances include concerts in Austria, Canada, Finland, France, Germany, Italy, and the U.S.A.
-She has been invited to perform in music festivals including Joutseno Art Summer, Liszt-Garrison Festival, PIANALE International Academy, the Grieg Festival, Rebecca Penneys Piano Festival, and the Gilmore International Keyboard Festival.
-She is currently an Assistant Professor of Piano and the Chair of Piano Area at the University of Minnesota Duluth.
+Recent appearances include concerts in Austria, Brazil, Canada, Finland, France, Germany, Italy, and the U.S.A.
+She has been invited to perform in music festivals including the Gilmore International Keyboard Festival, the Grieg Festival, Joutseno Art Summer, the Liszt-Garrison Festival, Mänttä Music Festival, and the PIANALE International Academy.
+She is currently an Assistant Professor of Piano and the Chair of the Piano Area at the University of Minnesota Duluth.

 Hagiwara has been a recipient of American-Scandinavian Foundation Fellowship, Clara Rolland Award, Thomas J. Smith Award, and Gertraude Weber Gassman Award.
 Her former piano teachers include Erik T. Tawaststjerna at the Sibelius Academy, Ksenia Nosikova at the University of Iowa, William Heiles at the University of Illinois at Urbana-Champaign, Marialena Fernandes at the University of Music and Performing Arts in Vienna, and Emilio del Rosario at the Music Institute of Chicago.